FluxMQ

 Durable Queues

-Shared queue system for MQTT and AMQP with consumer groups, acknowledgments, stream queues, and append-only log storage
+Persistent queue system for MQTT and AMQP — durable work queues and stream queues with consumer groups, acknowledgments, and append-only log storage

 Durable Queues